amir-ndr/amir-ndr.github.io/_pages/about.md

   - /about.html
 ---

-I am a computer science student at university of Tehran.
-I have always been fascinated by computers and robots, and I'm passionate about the evolving field of machine learning and neuroscience.
+I was a computer science student at university of Tehran, and now I am MASc student in Elecreical and Computer Engineering at Queen's.
+I have always been fascinated by computers and robots, and I'm passionate about the evolving field of machine learning and neuroscience. <strong>Right now, I am working on federated learning over wireless network.</strong>

-I excelled during high school and gained admission to the University of Tehran's computer science program.
-Here, I honed my programming, neuroscience, algorithm design, computer vision, machine learning and data science skills.
-I also balanced my studies with sports and music, developing teamwork and independence.

 As a neuroscience research assistant at [CNRL](https://cnrl.ut.ac.ir/) (Computational Neuroscience Research Laboratory), I am actively engaged in cutting-edge, technology-driven research within the field and I work on vision tasks using spiking neural networks.
 Additionally, my role as a teaching assistant has equipped me with the professionalism needed to collaborate effectively with both professors and fellow students.